8 CRMs Leveraging AI in 2025

 Features:

-• Conversation Intelligence: Chatbot capabilities with interaction analysis
+• Conversation Intelligence: Chatbot capabilities with interaction analysis.

 Pricing: Free plan available, paid plans from $15/user/month Learn More: hubspot.com/products/crm/ai-crm